<< If you enjoy this article, please consider sharing!! It really helps the site get noticed and is much appreciated 🙂

 In a nutshell?

-It’s like having a 3-d Surround sound system in your headphones!!
+It’s like having a 3D Surround sound system in your headphones.
+Well not that good, but really great spacing and width nonetheless!

 Stu is determined to provide the truth about all things audio, and strives to deliver excellent content to you the reader!
 In his spare time, he likes to fish, paint, play guitar, attend church, take photos, record videos, graphic design, and more.
 His attention to detail and perfectionist attitude are what allow him to excel, but it can be both a blessing and a hindrance at times.